svenlatham/eatout-scraper/README.md

 Contains National Statistics data © Crown copyright and database right (2020)

 # And finally...
-If they get the chance (it's a busy time), I hope GOV.UK release the dataset in full.
-Quite happy if this entire script is rendered redundant :)
+~~If they get the chance (it's a busy time), I hope GOV.UK release the dataset in full.
+Quite happy if this entire script is rendered redundant :)~~ This is [now done](https://github.com/hmrc/eat-out-to-help-out-establishments).
+Hooray!

 # Coverage
 ![coverage map of UK](coverage.png?raw=true)